alexferrante/cvapipe_analysis/README.md

 cvapipe_analysis aggregation run
 ```

 This step average multiple cell PILRs and morphs them into idealized shapes from the shape space.
-This step depends on step 5.
+This step depends on step 3 and step 5.

 Two output folders are produced by this step: